lunokjod/watch/README.md

 * feedbacked apps (what do you need?)
 * LocalCloud, a support app for the watch (companion app or something)
 * Web installer: https://espressif.github.io/esptool-js/
+* TFT low-power minimal service (no backligt+slow bus clock), only black and white, trying to simulate eINK
+ * TFT direct control: special applications uses graphics intensively and don't use system GUI... must provide some kind of mechanism of override the current system control (temporal inhibition)
+ * User customizable night hours, during this time, the system don't allow to reply anything inmediatly(delayed send guarantees don't send stupid messages to others by accident)
+ * Menú must remember the last used or better, reorder the list with user preferences (app usage counters)
+ * viewport
+ * animations
+ * hive mode (wireless mesh, share info with other lunokIoT, without infrastructure)
 ## Important build flags
  platform.ini file contains the build flags, the more relevant are:
  * **-DLILYGO_WATCH_2020_V3** change with your version (lilygo library driven) please report issues :)